zuri-training/chunkfile_team42/README.md

 # Welcome

-Welcome to Splita doc, we are working to create a simple and user friendly platform that splits csv and json files.
+Welcome to Splita doc,we are working to create a simple and user friendly platform that splits csv and json files.
 Below is a short guide to help you through the splitting process.

 # Our Solution